-During the year, the Company has received additional profit free loan from SAMA amounting to SR 10 million with a tenure of 30 months under the funding for lending program with a grace period of 6 months for repayment.
+The Company had received additional profit free loan from SAMA amounting to SR 10 million with a tenure of 30 months under the funding for lending program with a grace period of 6 months for repayment in 2020.
 The benefit of the interest free-loan has been accounted for on a systematic basis, in accordance with government grant accounting requirements.